wp-plugins/kuerzes-twitterconnector/readme.txt

 will get posted to twitter with a custom prefix and custom suffix.
 The URLs used in the tweets are shortened through http://kuerz.es/ URL shortener.

+Attention: The plugin require PHP 5.2 or higher and PHP-Curl installed to work!

 == Installation ==

 1. Upload `WP-TopScoredCommentAuthors.php` to the `/wp-content/plugins/` directory